In September 2017, Collusion put out a call for artists to propose bold, ambitious new works

 Collusion commissions support the creation of inspiring art and experiences by leading professional UK artists working with emerging technologies.
 We are looking to commission and present a series of groundbreaking new artworks across the broad spectrum of art, technology and human interaction.
 Bold, ambitious proposals will be selected that are creative, thought-provoking and take a fresh perspective on the themes and core concerns of our time.

-We are seeking works that are originated creatively, which then move through to R&D before being manifested as full scale artworks.
+We were seeking works that are originated creatively, which then move through to R&D before being manifested as full scale artworks.

 Proposed works should also consider how they might illustrate, explore or address the United Nation’s Sustainable Development Goals.
 Technology will play a key role in addressing the Goals and artists can make a vital contribution by providing alternative perspectives.